officialGanesh/Password-Manager/README.md

 1️⃣ Ask the main password to run the program.
 2️⃣ Ask for hint.
-3️⃣ Return the hashed password and id.
+3️⃣ Return all the hashed passwords matched with hint.
-4️⃣ Again ask for hint to view actuall password.
-5️⃣ Return actuall password.

 #### 🔗 LINKS